remix-run/react-router/docs/how-to/route-module-type-safety.md

 ## 2. Include the types in tsconfig

 Edit your tsconfig to get TypeScript to use the generated types.
-Additionally, `rootDirs` needs to be configured so the types can be imported as as if they were files next to your route module.
+Additionally, `rootDirs` needs to be configured so the types can be imported as relative siblings to route modules.

 ```json filename=tsconfig.json
 {